getsentry/craft/README.md

 ```
 craft release [part]

-🚢 Prepare a new release
+🚢 Prepare a new release branch

 Positionals:
   part, p  The part of the version to increase
                 [string] [choices: "major", "minor", "patch"] [default: "patch"]

 Options:
-  --new-version          The new version to release                     [string]
+  --new-version          The new version to release          [string] [required]
   --push-release-branch  Push the release branch       [boolean] [default: true]
 ```